Balramyadav1/Razorpay-clone/README.md

 # Razorpay Landing Page
 This landing page was created for Razorpay, a popular payment gateway service in India.
-The page was built using HTML, Tailwind CSS, Vite, and Node.
+The page was built using HTML, Tailwind CSS.

 Technologies Used
 HTML